Kigoriak: Design

-The simplified hull geometry pioneered by the Canadians consists mainly of flat plates and hard chines.
-Kigoriak's spoon-shaped icebreaking bow has a flat stem and sharp shoulders followed by the channel-widening reamers at the waterline and a heavy forefoot followed by a full-length box keel.
-Abaft, she has a simple barge-type hull with a single chine and a vertical sides ending to an undercut stern.
-Compared to traditional icebreakers with rounded bilges, the simplified hull geometry also help to dampen rolling in open seas.
-Internally, the hull is divided into seven watertight compartments, two of which can flood without sinking or capsizing the vessel, and all fuel tanks are protected by double sides to prevent spills in the event of hull damage.
+The simplified hull geometry pioneered by the Canadians consisted mainly of flat plates and hard chines.
+Kigoriak's spoon-shaped icebreaking bow had a flat stem and sharp shoulders followed by the channel-widening reamers at the waterline and a heavy forefoot followed by a full-length box keel.
+Abaft, she had a simple barge-type hull with a single chine and vertical sides ending to an undercut stern.
+Compared to traditional icebreakers with rounded bilges, the simplified hull geometry also helped to dampen rolling in open seas.
+Internally, the hull was divided into seven watertight compartments, two of which could flood without sinking or capsizing the vessel, and all fuel tanks were protected by double sides to prevent spills in the event of hull damage.
 At the time of delivery, Kigoriak was the first icebreaking vessel built to meet the requirements of the Canadian Arctic Shipping Pollution Prevention Rules (CASPPR).
 Rated Arctic Class 3, she was designed to maintain forward motion through 3 ft of ice.
 However, her bow was strengthened above Arctic Class 4 requirements and she also had sufficient propulsion power to meet the higher requirements.

-Kigoriak has a diesel-mechanical propulsion system with two medium-speed diesel engines driving a single 4.3 m four-bladed ducted controllable pitch propeller.
-The twelve-cylinder Sulzer 12ZV40/48 main engines are rated at 8700 hp each and geared to the propeller shaft using wet clutches that allow slipping at torque peaks to protect the drivetrain from damage.
-The main engines can also be used to power the hull lubrication system: when the vessel is moving at a speed of 2 kn, the system's two pumps create a 15 cm water cover on the ice over the full beam of the vessel.
-For maneuvering, the vessel has two 1180 hp transverse tunnel thrusters: one in the bow and another in the stern.
+Kigoriak had a diesel-mechanical propulsion system with two medium-speed diesel engines driving a single 4.3 m four-bladed ducted controllable pitch propeller.
+The twelve-cylinder Sulzer 12ZV40/48 main engines were rated at 8700 hp each and geared to the propeller shaft using wet clutches that allowed slipping at torque peaks to protect the drivetrain from damage.
+The main engines could also be used to power the hull lubrication system: when the vessel was moving at a speed of 2 kn, the system's two pumps created a 15 cm water cover on the ice over the full beam of the vessel.
+For maneuvering, the vessel had two 1180 hp transverse tunnel thrusters: one in the bow and another in the stern.